-So what’s the definition of a good product page user experience (UX)?
-Simple: one that provides the information, assurances and motivation the visitor needs to become your customer.
-This definition will vary from site to site and industry to industry, so it’s up to you to test and find the mix that works best for your business.
+This definition varies from site to site and industry to industry, so it’s up to you to test and find the mix that works best for your site.

 Tip One: Cut the Clutter

-Whether it’s because they’re not sure what page elements drive sales, or because the website owners can’t agree on what’s important, businesses end up cluttering product pages with dense text and frivolous functionality.
+Whether it’s because they’re not sure what page elements drive sales or because the website owners can’t agree on what’s important, businesses end up cluttering product pages with dense text and frivolous functionality.
 It’s up to you to fight for simplicity on these pages.
-Sure, it often makes sense to have recommendations, reviews and other functionality; but they shouldn’t muddle the call to action that helps move the sale forward.
-Jessica from digital-telepathy likes Abercrombie & Fitch for just this reason.

 Tip Two: Clear Calls-to-Action